Will the mail be delivered on July 4th? - NewsBreak

 Will the mail be delivered on July 4th?

-COLUMBUS, Ohio (WCMH) – Will the mail run on July 4th?
+COLUMBUS, OH (WCMH) – Will the mail run on July 4th?
 The short answer is no.

 Like all federally recognized holidays, regular mail from the U.S. Postal Service will not run on the day honoring America’s independence.
 This year, July 4th falls on a Monday.
 Regular mail services will resume Tuesday, July 5.Ohio State, Big Ten members welcome UCLA and USC with unanimous vote